shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Mainnet Global keyspace approved](/img/an_db_global_keys_approved.png){.an-screenshots}

-Now your application is configured to use the Arcana Mainnet.
+Now your application is configured to use the {{config.extra.arcana.company_name}} Mainnet.
 You can further edit configuration settings for Mainnet by using the LHS navigation pane and selecting **Configure**.

 ![Mainnet Profile entry](/img/an_db_mainnet_profile.png){.an-screenshots}